Is a Fraud Alert or Credit Freeze Better?

 In addition to confirming your identity for each new credit request, an active duty alert also removes you from pre-screened offers for two years.

-To Set up a Fraud Alert, Do This:
+How To Set Up a Fraud Alert

 Setting up a fraud alert is simple and should take less than 30 minutes.
-You’ll contact one of the three credit bureaus (Equifax, Experian, or TransUnion), request a fraud alert, and provide the necessary documentation.

 - Utility bill, phone bill, or bank statement showing your name and address